lycus/mci/docs/instruction_set.rst

 register.

-The target register must be of type ``float32[]``, ``float32*``, or a vector of ``float32`` with an element count matching that of the array operand.
+The target register must be of type ``float32[]``, ``float32*``, or a vector or static array of ``float32`` with an element count matching that of the array operand.

 When the target register is a pointer, the data must be explicitly freed with mem.free_.
 If the given array is of zero length, a null pointer is assigned